rebelsky/csc207c/pages/los.md

 #### Development #1: Collaboration

 I need more than "I wrote code with someone else".
 Please describe your process and why it was successful (or how you made it successful).

+If your first collaborations were not successful, you will have to wait until you have a successful collaboration.

 #### Development #2: Build tools